 The Sheltie looks like a smaller version of the Rough Collie.
 He has a double coat with a short and dense undercoat and a longer harsher topcoat.
 Hair on the head, ears and feet is smooth while that on the legs and tail is furry.

 This dog has abundant fur around the neck and chest.
-Coat colours include:
+Coat colors include:

 - Golden to mahogany (sable)